behrica/clj-py-R-template/README.md

 The Dockerfile assumes that the local project directory gets mounted into a folder in the container and that it becomes the working directory.
 The docker image runs a nRepl on port 12345 which can be connected to by any other nRepl compatible client (including emacs+Cider)

-A typical command line for running the nRepl in the docker container is then this:
+A typical command line for running the nRepl server in a docker container is then this:

 ```
 docker run -ti \